samueldc/ora2pg-otrs/README.md

 Analyse the report.
 Everything should be "ok".
 Until ora2pg version 23, there's a glitch that doubles the null constraints count.
 And since we altered the columns to use default values pointing to the sequences ourselves, the diff report will also complain about that.
-For the same reason, Oracle sequences to autoincrement fields will also differ.
+For the same reason, Oracle triggers to autoincrement fields will also differ.

 That's it!